kool7d/DictionarySlicing.jl/README.md

 # DictionaryIndexing

-Dictionary indexing can be useful if you don't remember the key for something but you know what place it is in sequentially.
-It might also be useful if you want to throw indices at feature or property dictionaries.
-It imports only 1 package (OrderedCollections) and has 1 function that enables indexing/slicing ordered dictionaries using function syntax.
+Dictionary indexing imports only 1 package (OrderedCollections) and has 1 function that enables indexing/slicing ordered dictionaries using function syntax.
 If you want to use it for another dict type you can convert it to an OrderedDict first.

 Example: